 full circle

-LORD, we accept the power of Pentecost to enable us to be disciplers for you.
+LORD, we accept the power of Pentecost.
+Empower us by Your Spirit to be disciplers—faithful, courageous, and obedient to Your call.

 Unknown's avatar